 The 100 Top Brands

-To start the process, Interbrand first figures out what percentage of overall revenues are accounted for by the power of the brand.
+To start the process, Interbrand first figures out what the brand's overall sales are.
+(The brand may be almost the entire company, as in the case of McDonald's Corp.
+For others, such as Marlboro, it may be just a portion.)
 Next, with the help of analysts from J.P.
-Morgan Chase & Co.
-(JPM ), Interbrand projects net earnings for that segment of the business.
-Interbrand then deducts a charge for the cost of owning the tangible assets, on the theory that whatever income is generated beyond that cost is due to intangible factors.
+Morgan Chase & Co., Citigroup, and Morgan Stanley, Interbrand projects net earnings for the brand.
+It then deducts a charge for the cost of owning the tangible assets, on the theory that whatever income is generated beyond that cost is due to intangible factors.
 This is the economic value added by things like patents, customer lists, and, of course, the brand.

 The next step is to winnow the earnings generated by the brand from the earnings generated by other intangibles.
 For example, are people buying Shell gasoline because of the brand name or because the gas station is conveniently located?
 Interbrand uses market research and interviews with industry executives to sift through those variables.

 The final phase is to analyze the strength of the brand to figure out how risky those future brand earnings are.
-To calculate the brand's strength, Interbrand looks at seven factors, including the brand's market leadership, its stability, and its ability to cross geographical and cultural borders.
-The risk analysis produces a discount rate that is applied to the brand earnings to come up with a net present value of the brand.
+To calculate the brand's strength, Interbrand looks at seven factors, including the brand's market leadership, its stability, and its ability to cross geographic and cultural borders.
+The risk analysis produces a discount rate that is applied to the brand earnings to come up with a net present value.
 BusinessWeek and Interbrand believe this figure comes closest to representing the true economic value of that complex array of forces that make up a brand.